Skip to main contentScroll Top

 5

-If you didn't already know, Singapore is basically consisting of a large island, isolated from Malaysia to the north by the Strait of Johor and Indonesia to the south by the Singapore Strait.
-It consists of the main island, named Island Ujong, but also by a whole series of islands and islets surrounding it (in total, there are 63).
+If you didn't already know, Singapore is basically made up of one large island, separated from Malaysia to the north by the Johor Strait and from Indonesia to the south by the Singapore Strait.
+It consists of a main island, called Pulau Ujongbut also by a whole set of islands and islets surrounding it (in total, there are 63).

-And among these islands, some are ideal for a relaxing day of cycling, mixing beach and forest, time to unwind away from the city center. (although the latter is full of parks as I mentioned in my previous article).
+And among these islands, some are ideal for a relaxing day and a bike ride, mixing beach and forest, a chance to unwind away from the city centre (although the latter is full of parks as I mentioned in my previous article).

 Here is a summary of how to get there and what you can do there.